codr7/tyred/README.md

 ### Implementations

 The following projects implement the `tyred` framework in different programming languges, some are more complete than others.
 Most work currently happens in [tyred-java](https://github.com/codr7/tyred-java).
-The goal is to gradually consolidate the code into semi-compatible production ready implementations.
+The goal is to gradually consolidate into semi-compatible production ready implementations.

 - [C#](https://github.com/codr7/hostr/tree/main/src/Hostr/DB)
 - [Common Lisp](https://github.com/codr7/cl-redb)